googleworkspace/google-chat-samples/python/card-app/README.md

-# Google Chat card bot
+# Google Chat card app

 This code sample creates a simple Google Chat app that responds to events and messages from a room synchronously.
 The app formats the response using cards,